vihari/slides/mlr_iitb.md

 #### UNDERSTANDING DEEP LEARNING REQUIRES RETHINKING GENERALIZATION (Best Paper Award ICLR 2017) [4]####
+How are deep networks able to generalize so well?

 ###### The big question ######
-* The state-of-art networks that did well on CIFAR10 and ImageNet datasets when trained on the same dataset with randomized labels or images, converged to zero training error.
+* The state-of-art networks that did well on CIFAR10 and ImageNet datasets when trained on the same dataset with randomized labels or pixels, converged to zero training error.
 * This means that such networks have enough capacity to remember the data-points that they are trained on.
 * Yet, they do not.
 Inspite of having a perfectly valid solution (training loss 0), the one corresponding to remembering all the data, the optimization procedure unfailingly finds a better solution (the one with low generalization error).
   What is causing this?